Virtual patient care – the COVID-19 silver lining

 - Stroke: The Community Stroke Rehabilitation Team and Comprehensive Outpatient Rehabilitation Program are visiting patients and their caregivers through videoconferencing.
 Patients are progressing with their rehab using face-to-face virtual appointments, participating in group sessions and receiving stroke prevention education from the comfort of their homes.

 - Cardiac rehab: The Cardiac Rehabilitation and Secondary Prevention Program team, including rehab trainers, dietitians, nurses, psychologist, social worker and cardiologists, are engaging with patients through interactive telephone coaching sessions, telemedicine, video technology and a variety of online education resources.
+Read how they are doing so and how patients are benefitting.

 - Pain management: In the Pain Management Program, each physician has moved their practice to phone or videoconferencing visits, as have the allied health team, including nurses, psychologists, occupational therapists, physical therapists, a social worker, and clinical pharmacist.
 Virtual group sessions, e-newsletters and email support are among other new ways pain management patients are accessing care.
 The program has also joined with other pain programs that make up the Ontario Chronic Pain Network to create and offer a weekly schedule of webinars for patients across Ontario to help them cope with pain during COVID-19.